Office of the Chancellor

 Welcome to The University of Texas System, one of the finest systems of public higher education in the world.
 Established by the Texas Constitution in 1876, the UT System includes nine universities and five health institutions.

 As Chancellor, my job is to help UT academic and health institutions be as successful as possible.
-Success starts, of course, with our students – all 256,000 of them.
-UT institutions award more than one-third of the undergraduate degrees in Texas and more than 60% of the state’s medical degrees.
+Success starts, of course, with our students – all 256,000+ of them.
+UT institutions award more than one-third of the undergraduate degrees in Texas and 63% of the state’s medical degrees.
 So for us, job one is to make sure that the aspiring scholars of Texas have broad, affordable access; that our faculty and the education our students receive is of the highest quality; and that we provide tools that give every student the best chance to earn a degree in a timely manner.
 I’m pleased to say UT institutions have innovative, nationally recognized initiatives in place to help students achieve their dreams.
 But we can always do more.
 And we will.

 The second element of our institutions’ success is research, which drives innovation that improves and, in many cases, saves lives in Texas and around the world.
 The UT System is regularly ranked among the top 10 most innovative universities in the world, is among the top three nationally in patent applications, and is the state’s top and nation’s second-ranked leader in federal research spending.
 Research is key to the competitiveness, health and prosperity of our state, and we are committed to growing our research enterprises in ways that serve Texas and Texans.